Dense plasma focus: Pinch concept

 Pinch-based devices are the earliest systems to be seriously developed for fusion research, starting with very small machines built in London in 1948.
-These normally took one of two forms; linear pinch machines are straight tubes with electrodes at both ends to apply the current into the plasma, whereas toroidal pinch machines are donut-shaped machines with large magnets wrapped around them that supply the current via magnetic induction.
+These normally took one of two forms; linear pinch machines are straight tubes with electrodes at both ends to apply current into the plasma, whereas toroidal pinch machines are doughnut-shaped devices with large magnets wrapped around them that supply current via magnetic induction.

-In both types of machines, a large burst of current is applied to a dilute gas inside the tube.
+In both types of machine, a large pulse of current is applied to a dilute gas inside a tube.
 This current initially ionizes the gas into a plasma.
 Once the ionization is complete, which occurs in microseconds, the plasma begins to conduct a current.
-Due to the Lorentz force, this current creates a magnetic field that causes the plasma to "pinch" itself down into a filament, similar to a lightning bolt.
-This process increases the density of the plasma very rapidly, causing its temperature to increase.
+Due to the Lorentz force, the current creates a magnetic field that causes the plasma to pinch itself down into a filament, similar to a lightning bolt.
+This process increases the density of the plasma very rapidly, raising its temperature.

-Early devices quickly demonstrated a problem with the stability of this process.
-As the current began to flow in the plasma, magnetic effects known as the "sausage" and "kink" appeared that caused the plasma to become unstable and eventually hit the sides of the container.
-When this occurred, the hot plasma would cause atoms of the metal or glass to spall off and enter the fuel, rapidly cooling the plasma.
-Unless the plasma could be made stable, this loss process would make fusion impossible.
+Early devices quickly demonstrated problems with the stability of this process.
+As current begins to flow in a plasma, magnetic effects termed instabilities occur, of two forms: sausage and kink.
+These cause a plasma to become unstable and eventually hit the sides of the container.
+This causes two problems.
+Hot plasma can erode container surfaces.
+Further, as this occurs, the hot plasma can cause atoms of the container material, usually metal or glass, to spall off and enter the fuel.
+This cools the plasma rapidly.
+Unless the plasma can be made stable, this loss process makes fusion impossible.

 In the mid-1950s, two possible solutions appeared.
-In the fast-pinch concept, a linear device would undergo the pinch so quickly that the plasma as a whole would not move, instead only the outermost layer would begin to pinch, creating a shock wave that would continue the process after the current was removed.
-In the stabilized pinch, new magnetic fields would be added that would mix with the current's field and create a more stable configuration.
+In the fast-pinch concept, a linear device causes the pinch so quickly that the plasma as a whole does not move, instead only the outermost layer begins to pinch, creating a shock wave that continues the pinch process after the current is removed.
+In the stabilized pinch concept, new magnetic fields are added that mix with the current's field and create a more stable configuration.
 In testing, neither of these systems worked, and the pinch route to fusion was largely abandoned by the early 1960s.